 🛒 Ingredients

-- Potatoes: Due to their high starch content, Russet potatoes are the go-to for incredibly fluffy mashed potatoes.
+- Potatoes: Any type of white potato you have will work, but here are a few notes if you can choose.
+Due to their high starch content, Russet potatoes are the go-to for incredibly fluffy mashed potatoes.
 Yukon Gold potatoes are your best bet if you're after a creamy, buttery flavor.
-Red potatoes are a good choice for a slightly waxy yet still creamy texture.
-And don't forget King Edward potatoes, known for their gentle nutty flavor!
+Other options are red potatoes for a slightly waxy yest creamy texture, and Kind Edward for a nutty flavor.
 Should you not find any of these, all-purpose potatoes, yellow potatoes, or Maris Piper will work well, too!

-- Heavy Cream: Half and half is a great alternative, as well as single cream.
+- Heavy Cream: Half and half is a great alternative, as well as single cream or sour cream.
 We have created a list of the 12 best heavy cream substitutes in case you need to use what you already have at home!

 - Cream Cheese: This is a bit of an all-rounder, as you can use it instead of cream or butter, but if you use it instead of both, then you will lose the richness of the recipe.

-- Dairy-Free Mashed Potatoes or Vegan Mashed Potatoes Recipe: Simply swap the dairy butter and cream for vegan options.
-To turn this recipe into vegan mashed potatoes, dairy-free butter like Earth Balance or Melt vegan butter great options.
+- Dairy-Free Mashed Potatoes or Vegan Mashed Potatoes Recipe: Swap the dairy butter and cream for vegan options.
+Dairy-free butter like Earth Balance or Melt vegan butter great options, as well as olive oil.
 Vegan heavy cream can be found in most grocery stores, and popular brands are Silk and MimicCreme, while Trader Joe's has its own brand.
-Try to avoid flavored creams, such as coconut, as these will change the taste of the mashed potatoes.
+Avoid flavored creams, such as coconut, as these will change the taste of the mashed potatoes.
+You can also use dairy free milk such as oat milk or soy milk if you can't find cream, but coconut milk and almond milk won't work because of their sweetness and flavor.

-- Peel and chop the potatoes into one-inch cubes.
+- Peel, cube, and boil the potatoes until fork-tender.
 [Picture 1]

 💡 Expert Tips and Tricks